Coterminal Degrees at Stanford

 What is a Coterm?

 Students may only enter one graduate program via coterminal admission.
 Students wishing to add a second graduate program to their academic plans may only do so after the conferral of the undergraduate degree.
 See adding or changing master’s degree programs.
 The only exception is for students changing from one coterm program to another while the undergraduate degree is still open.
-If a matriculated coterm student applies for graduate admission via the coterm application to a subsequent program and is admitted, withdrawal from the initial program is necessary in order to be matriculated into the new graduate program.
+If a matriculated coterm student applies for graduate admission via the coterm application to a subsequent program and is admitted, withdrawal from the initial program is necessary prior to matriculation into the new graduate program.
 See coterm program changes.

 Coterminal Admission allows students to begin completing graduate units while they are still undergraduates.
-(The one exception is Stanford Teacher Education Program (STEP) MA students, who must have the undergraduate degree conferred prior to beginning the graduate program).
-While most coterms complete some number of units for their master’s degrees during time they would have normally spent as undergraduate, there are many factors that impact how many units applicable to the graduate degree (if any) an individual coterm student will complete within the typical time a student spends as an undergraduate.
-How much bandwidth a student will have to begin additional graduate units will be influenced by factors such as whether or not a student completed units via transfer or test credit prior to matriculation at Stanford, pacing of undergraduate majors and the graduate programs, other opportunities such as minors, honors, research, extracurricular activities, etc.
+(Exception: Students admitted to the Stanford Teacher Education Program (STEP) MA must have the undergraduate degree conferred prior to beginning graduate program coursework).
+Most coterms complete some number of units of their master’s degrees during what would otherwise be undergraduate quarters.
+However, there are many factors that impact how many units applicable to the graduate degree (if any) an individual coterm student will complete within the time typically spent as an undergraduate.
+How much bandwidth a student will have to begin graduate units during their undergraduate quarters will be influenced by factors such as if they completed units via transfer or test credit prior to matriculation at Stanford, number of quarterly units earned each term, and sequencing and/or other enrollment considerations for the various undergraduate majors and graduate programs.
+Pursuing other opportunities such as minors, honors, research, extracurricular activities, etc., can influence how long it will take a coterm student to finish both degrees.

 Coterms may move units between their graduate and undergraduate transcripts via coterminal course transfer.
 This allows undergraduates to try out units before applying to the program and, within a certain number of quarters before coterminal matriculation, subsequently move them to the graduate degree.
 For students with units potentially applicable to either their UG or GR degrees, it also allows flexibility for planning their degrees.